Voting & Elections

 Upon receipt of a final submittal of qualifying contributions by an applicant candidate, the SOS shall determine from the applicant candidate’s statement whether the applicant candidate has:

-If you are an interested candidate you must begin by submitting the 2020 Applicant Candidate Declaration of Intent to the SOS.
+If you are an interested candidate you must begin by submitting the 2022 Applicant Candidate Declaration of Intent to the SOS and register on the Campaign Finance Information System (CFIS).
 Prior to accepting contributions of more than $100 from any one contributor, please reference NMSA 1978, Section 1-19A-3(D).

 For further information, please contact the ethics staff of the Bureau of Elections: